rrainey/smath/README.md

 This is code I wrote back around 1996 and I'm publishing it here to have it out in the public forum.

 It mimics Mathemetica in syntax and operation.
 I used Mathematica around that time.
-I even used it to develop an anlytical solution to one of the key simulation requirements in my ACM air combat simulator.
+I even used it to develop an analytical solution to one of the key simulation requirements in my ACM air combat simulator.

-## What can you do with it?
+## What can you do with smath?

 SMath is more a curiosity than a complete symbolic math processor.
 Still, it is capable of demonstrating some basic math expression reduction using simple built-in rules.